Posts By :

 It’s not just high prices driving people to used cars – it’s also availability.
 Since 2020, there have been some major supply chain disruptions (like the semiconductor chip shortage) that have cut new car production.
 In fact, in 2022, the UK saw just 1.61 million new cars registered (versus 2.31 million in 2019).
 Fewer new cars then means fewer used cars now; industry analysts estimate a shortfall of around half a million nearly-new vehicles in the market.

-Tight supply means that buyers have been competing over the limited stock, which pushed second-hand prices up and kept demand strong.
+Tight supply means that buyers have been competing over the limited stock, which pushed used car prices up and kept demand strong.
 The new car supply is finally improving, but it will take time for those vehicles to flow into the used market.

 Second hand cars on a car transporter